-A Included in occupational specialty - GPA of 2.0 or higher must be maintained in the area of occupational specialty.
+Annotational specialty - GPA of 2.0 or higher must be maintained in the area of occupational specialty.

 Students must be able to climb 40-foot power poles to successfully compete the first semester.
-Each student is expected to have: hard hat; lineman belt, safety strap, and climbers; rain wear; safety glasses; various hand tools required by the trade; and work shoes at an approximate cost of \$1,800.
+Each student is expected to have: hard hat; lineman belt,